 For some, hunger is an everyday problem in Massachusetts.
 As we move into the holiday season, please make life a little easier for those who struggle by checking in with an elderly neighbor or by donating to a local food pantry.

-Tags: children, dining centers, elderly, Food Banks, Food Stamps, hunger, hunger relief, Infants, low-income households, Massachusetts, meal programs for seniors, meals on wheels, Pantries, parents, school meals, seniors, SNAP, Soup Kitchens, summer food program for children, women
+Tags: children, dining centers, elderly, Food Banks, Food Stamps, hunger, hunger relief, Infants, low-income households, meal programs for seniors, meals on wheels, Pantries, parents, school meals, seniors, SNAP, Soup Kitchens, summer food program for children, women

 Massachusetts One-Stop Career Centers posted on Jul 29